timescale/docs.timescale.com-content/getting-started/scaling-out.md

 ### Information Schema for Data Nodes

-The data nodes that have been added to the database can be found by querying the [`timescaledb_information.data_node`][timescaledb_information-data_node] view.
+The data nodes that have been added to the distributed database can be found by querying the [`timescaledb_information.data_node`][timescaledb_information-data_node] view.

 ## Working with Distributed Hypertables